sage386/DtsStorage/README.md

+# DtsStorage
-DtsStorage Copyright (C) 2017 Alex A. Petroukine, sage386@hotmai.com DtsStorage is an in-memory tree-like lightning fast storage container with the features described below.
+Is an in-memory tree-like lightning fast storage container with the features described below.
+Copyright (C) 2017 Alex A. Petroukine, sage386@hotmail.com

 # Sample Usage
 ```sh